McDonald Mariga: Parma

 He moved to the Serie A club Parma initially on loan in August 2007.
-The Italian club had an option to buy him in the summer for a fee of 20 million Swedish kronor (around €2million).
+The Italian club had an option to buy him in the summer for a fee of 20 million Swedish kronor (around €2 million).

-Mariga played 35 times for Parma in the Serie B during the 2008–2009 season scoring three times to help them back to Serie A for the 2009–10 season.
+Mariga played 35 times for Parma in the Serie B during the 2008–09 season scoring three times to help them back to Serie A for the 2009–10 season.

 In January 2010 he was set to sign for English club Manchester City of the Premier League, but he failed to obtain a work permit.
 It was later stated by Kenya's Prime Minister Raila Odinga that 22-year-old Mariga had eventually obtained a UK work permit but only after the transfer window for the Premier League had closed.
-Had Mariga successfully signed for Manchester City, he would have been the first player from the East African country to sign for a club in the top English league - a milestone later achieved by his brother, upon his transfer to Southampton in July 2013.
+Had Mariga successfully signed for Manchester City, he would have been the first player from the East African country to sign for a club in the top English league - a milestone later achieved by his brother Victor Wanyama, upon his transfer to Southampton in July 2013.